danfuzz/samizdat/doc/samizdat-0/library-code.md

 #### `forwardFunction() <> function`

 Simple function forward declaration utility.
 The result of a call to this function is another function, called the "forwarding function".

 The first time the forwarding function is called, it expects to be passed another function, called the "target" function.
+It keeps this target function as internal state, and it returns it as a result of the (first) call.

-Every subsequent time the forwarding function is called, it passes the arguments directly to the target function, and returns whatever the target function returned (including void).
+Every subsequent time the forwarding function is called, it passes the arguments it is called with directly to the target function, and returns whatever the target function returned (including void).

 This function is meant to make it a little easier to deal with the fact that *Samizdat Layer 0* prohibits use-before-def.